- 1 The Apostles called the Lord “the Spirit”

 In Acts 8:29, “the Spirit,” called “the Angel of the Lord” in Acts 8:26, told Philip to join the chariot of the Ethiopian eunuch.
 Philip baptized him, and then “the Spirit of the Lord snatched Philip away” (Acts 8:39).

 After the Spirit of Christ was manifested in the flesh as the Son of Man, He continued to appear as “the Angel of the Lord.”
 We can see this in the Gospels, throughout the Book of Acts, and in the Book of Revelation.

 Trinitarians do not believe that the Spirit of Christ was “manifest in the flesh” (1 Timothy 3:16).
 They do not believe that the Spirit of Christ appeared as the Angel of the Lord and Archangel in the New Testament.
 Therefore, modern translations record Acts 8:26 as “an Angel of the Lord.”
 However, the translation of Acts 8:26 as “an Angel of the Lord” breaks the rule of Greek grammar.

 The King James Version correctly reads “the Angel of the Lord.”
 In the second century, Greek grammarian scholar Apollonius Dyscolus described the rules of Greek grammar.
 He explained the rule of Greek grammar, which we call “Apollonius’ Canon.”
-It says that if two nouns are anarthrous (presented without a definite article), one governs the other, and if one is known to require the definite article, then both nouns are read with the definite article.
+It says that if two nouns are anarthrous (presented without an article), one governs the other, and if one is known to require the definite article, then both nouns are read with the definite article.
 Otherwise, both nouns are read with an indefinite article.
 Therefore, the Greek expression “γγελος δὲ Κυρίου” (Angel of Lord) can only be translated as “the Angel of the Lord,” just as it was in the Old Testament.
 Apollonius’s Syntax of Greek Grammar was translated into Latin in 1590 by F. Portus and was the source of grammatical reference for the translators of the King James Version in 1611.
 The King James translators faithfully translated Matthew 1:20, Acts 5:19, 8:26, and Acts 12:7, as “the Angel of the Lord” (and Luke 1:11 as “an Angel of the Lord” describing the Angel Gabriel, because they understood that the Angel of Gabriel was not “the Angel of the Lord,” the Spirit of Christ).